YimMenu-Lua/Samurais-Scripts/FEATURES.md

 ## Online

 - **Business Manager**
-  - An improved version of [YimResupplier](https://github.com/YimMenu-Lua/YimResupplier)
+  - An improved version of [YimResupplier](https://github.com/YimMenu-Lua/YimResupplier) with a few more options and a redesigned UI.

 - **Casino Pacino**
   - An implementation of gir489's [Casino Pacino](https://github.com/YimMenu-Lua/Casino-Pacino) with translation support and a slightly altered UI.